One-shot learning and behavioral eligibility traces in sequential decision making: Discussion

 Our finding that changes of pupil dilation correlate with reward-driven variables of reinforcement learning (such as value or TD error) goes beyond the changes linked to state recognition reported earlier \cite{Otero11,Kucewicz18}.
 Also, since non-luminance related pupil diameter is influenced by the neuromodulator norepinephrine \cite{Joshi16} while reward-based learning is associated with the neuromodulator dopamine \cite{Schultz15}, our findings suggest that the roles, and regions of influence, of neuromodulators could be mixed \cite{Berke18,Fremaux16} and less well segregated than suggested by earlier theories.

 From the qualitative analysis of the pupillometric data of the main experiment (Fig.~\ref{fig:PupilDiameter_GrandAvg}), together with those of the control experiment (Fig.~\ref{fig:Control_PupilDiameter}), we concluded that changes in pupil dilation reflected a learned, reward-related property of the state.
 In the context of decision making and learning, pupil dilation is most frequently associated with violation of an expectation in the form of a reward prediction error or stimulus prediction error as in an oddball-task \citep{Nieuwenhuis11}.
 However, our experimental paradigm was not designed to decide whether pupil diameter correlates stronger with state values or TD-errors.
-Nevertheless, a more systematic analysis (see Methods) suggests that correlation of pupil dilation with TD-errors is stronger than correlation with state values: First, we extracted all pupil responses after the onset of non-goal states and calculated the TD-error (according to the best-fitting model, \textit{Q-$\lambda$}) of the corresponding state transition.
-We found that the pupil dilation was much larger after transitions with high TD-error compared to transitions with zero TD-error (Fig.~\ref{fig:RPE_Regression_Raw}[a] and Methods).
-Importantly, these temporal profiles of the pupil responses to states with high TD-error had striking similarities across the three experimental conditions, whereas the mean response time course was different across the three conditions (Fig.~\ref{fig:RPE_Regression_Raw}[c]).
-This suggests that the underlying physiological process causing the TD-error-driven component in the pupil responses was invariant to stimulation details.
-Second, a statistical analysis including all data confirmed the correlation of pupil dilation with TD error (Fig.~\ref{fig:RegressionAndPermTest}).
-Third, a further qualitative analysis revealed that TD-error, rather than value itself, was a factor modulating pupil dilation (Fig.~\ref{fig:RPE_Regression_Raw}[b]).
+Nevertheless, a more systematic analysis (see Methods and Fig.~\ref{fig:RPE_Regression_Raw}) suggests that correlation of pupil dilation with TD-errors is stronger than correlation with state values.